4 Things You Must Do To Make A Successful Move Overseas—Part I

-We talk often about what to take with you and leave behind, but I feel we don’t really give the whole shebang its due.
-It’s a big deal to say goodbye to big chunks of your life—a house you may have lived (and raised a family) in for decades… your book collection… your car… the dishes that you love… the perfectly comfy armchair that took a lifetime to find.
+We talk regularly in these dispatches about what to take with you and what to leave behind when making a move overseas, but I feel we don’t give the whole shebang its due.
+It’s a big deal to say goodbye to big chunks of your life—a house where you may have lived (and raised a family) for decades… your book collection… your car… the dishes that you love… the perfectly comfy armchair that took years to find.

 These things become a part of us.
 Yes, it’s materialistic and we’d all be better off if we could shed all our earthly possessions.
 But, let’s get real… most of us like our stuff.

 It’s an emotional process to sort through a lifetime and make fatal judgments that sentence your beloved treasures to an untimely death.
 It’s hard and exhausting.
 I’ve had struggles with downsizing during every move I’ve made.

 All that said, I wholeheartedly recommend getting rid of as much as possible.
 I’ve seen too many people spend money on shipping things that ended up making no sense for one reason or another—including my own family and myself—in the new destination.

 One of the biggest reasons things don’t work in your new home is size.
 This is especially true in Europe.
 You own things that fit the proportions of your current home—likely far, far bigger than any home you might own in Europe.
 They’ll just look crammed in if you try to bring them over.
 You need to think through every item.
 Your kitchen cabinets will be smaller, so you might not want to bring your giant turkey platter with you, for example.

 Plus, keep style in mind.
 If you’re living in Florida with a palm tree-themed rattan living room set, it’ll feel out of style anywhere but the tropics.